 Art History graduate Leah Clark's new book Collecting Art in the Italian Renaissance Court: Objects and Exchanges will be out on June 28th with Cambridge.
 In this book, Clark examines collecting practices across the Italian Renaissance courts, exploring the circulation, exchange, collection, and display of objects.
 Rather than focusing on patronage strategies or the political power of individual collectors, she uses the objects themselves to elucidate the dynamic relationships formed through their exchange.
 The book is based on her PhD thesis "Value and symbolic practices: objects, exchanges, and associations in the Italian courts (1450-1500)", which was written under the supervision of Bronwen Wilson and Angela Vanhaelen and won both the McGill K.B.
 Jenckes and McGill Faculty of Arts Insights Dissertation Awards.
 Leah Clark currently teaches Art History at The Open University.

-Mission French Tech.
+May 25, 2018Communication Studies graduate Kat Borlongan has been appointed as new director of Mission French Tech.
 Kat completed her MA in 2011 with the thesis "Frontline: NGOs and the Changing Nature of News Witnessing in Disaster and Conflict Zones", written under the supervision of Prof. Becky Lentz.

 Read the article in La Tribune.